People are visual creatures. Studies have shown that we remember 80% of what we see compared to 20% of what we read.

 Luckily, you can improve your authenticity score with a simple and affordable tactic: user-generated content (UGC).

-So, sharing photos and videos of your happy customers enjoying your products is far more convincing than your polished content.
+Sharing photos and videos of your happy customers enjoying your products is far more convincing than polished content.

-You can additionally capitalize on UGC by sharing them on your social media channels and amplifying your reach.
+You can additionally capitalize on UGC by sharing it on your social media channels and amplifying your reach.

 Take Infraredi’s Red Light Therapy Mask product page, for example.
 It’s packed with glowing customer reviews, some of which feature photos.